stratiteq/microservice-utils/src/Stratiteq.Microservices.ClientCertAuth/README.md

 Validates incoming client certificate, the .NET Core way.

 Completely based on work by Barry Dorrans (https://idunno.org/) from https://github.com/blowdart/idunno.Authentication/tree/master/src/idunno.Authentication.Certificate.
-Some minor code comment fixes, and extracted the certificate bits only, as well as refactored out the X509Certificate helpers to separate nuget.
+Fixed some code comments, and extracted the certificate bits only, as well as refactored out the X509Certificate helpers to separate nuget.
 Also added a default certificate validation service based on thumbprint matching.

 Example Startup.cs code: